pranalipatil21/Truth_finder/README.md

-# Truth Finder — AI-Powered Resume Verification & Technical Assessment Platform
+# Truth Finder — AI-Powered Resume Verification & Adaptive Assessment Platform

 Truth Finder is an AI-powered platform designed to verify candidates' technical skills by comparing their resume claims with their demonstrated performance in dynamically generated technical assessments.